Skip to content

 Schiano always preaches that one play does not lose a game.
 But his timeout on the potential missed Illinois field goal did.
 If no timeout was called, the kick attempt would fail.
 Rutgers would kneel out the clock for a humongous win since the Fighting Illini would have no stoppages left.

-What was even worse was how Schiano didn't acknowledge his enormous mistake in his post-game press conference.
+What was even worse was how Schiano didn't acknowledge his blunder in his post-game press conference.
+When he did, his reasoning didn’t hold himself accountable.

 "I've iced guys three times and they have missed kicks, and man alive, what a strategic move that was," Schiano said.
 "Just you've got to do what you feel, and sometimes you win, sometimes you don't."

-Schiano's response seemed more geared to emphasizing that twists and turns like Bryant's touchdown happen in sports.
-That's just the way the cookie crumbles in college football.
+Schiano’s response seemed more geared to emphasizing that twists and turns like Bryant’s touchdown happen in the sport.
+That’s just the way the cookie crumbles in college football.

 Instead of acknowledging that the touchdown could have never happened if he didn't have the urge to ice the kicker, Schiano seemed to deflect toward what he felt in the moment.